KhoeLe/react_vCard/README.md

 - `tsconfig.json`, `tsconfig.node.json`: These files are for configuring the TypeScript compiler.

 - `vite.config.ts`: This file is for configuring Vite, the build tool used in this project.

+# Branches
+   - main: This branch contains the latest version of the source code, which is automatically deployed to production.
+   - dev: This branch contains the latest version of the source code, which is automatically deployed to staging.
+   - feature/xxx: This branch contains the source code for a specific feature.
+When the feature is complete, it is merged into the dev branch.